terikon/cordova-plugin-photo-library/README.md

-The project is now supported WKWebView
+The project is now supported WKWebView but the function getLibrary will not work on iOS

 That's how it looks and performs in real app: